 Signs of Poor Roof Ventilation

 Ice dams form when hot air in your attic builds up due to improper ventilation.
-The hot air then melts the snow, and as the water runs down your roof, it’s met by cool air, where it begins to freeze.
-This normally happens towards the edge of your roof because that’s where there is less likely to be hot air built up.
+The hot air then melts the snow, and as the water runs down your roof, it’s met by cool air, where it begins to re-freeze.
+This normally happens towards the edge of your roof because that’s where built-up hot air is less likely.

 Ensuring that your roof is properly vented and that your attic stays dry will help you keep your home in pristine condition longer.
-If you’re unsure whether this is the case or not in your home, then reach out to us.
+If you’re unsure whether this is the case or not in your home, then reach out to the team at WISA.
 We’d love to help by inspecting your roof and checking the ventilation systems throughout it.